 Approach: For each type of the above four corporate deposits, we extracted the daily balance of each customer, and broke the customers into five quantiles.
 (For more information about the quantiles, please refer to below quantile description).
-Then we put into charts to see the distribution of these quantiles to understand the nature of these deposits.
+Then we put into analysis to see the distribution of these quantiles to understand the nature of these deposits.